 Fishing can now be booked online if you wish to go out before the shop is open on the day.
-The honesty box is no longer in use.
-Hired fishing boats must now be returned by 4 PM to allow the them to be sterlised prior to them being used the next day.
+Hired fishing boats must be returned by 4:00 PM.

 Llangorse Lake has been a destination for fishermen for centuries, it is a premiere water for pike fishing but also holds stocks of perch, roach, tench, bream and eels.